bslatkin/dpxdt/README.md

 ## API

-You can try out the API on the test instance of Depicted located at https://dpxdt-test.appspot.com.
+You can try out the API on the test instance of Depicted located at [https://dpxdt-test.appspot.com](https://dpxdt-test.appspot.com).
 This instance's database will be dropped from time to time, so please don't rely on it.

 The API is really simple.
 All requests are POSTs with parameters that are URL encoded.
 All responses are JSON.
 All requests should be over HTTPS.
 The API server uses HTTP Basic Authentication to verify your client has access to your builds.
-You can provision API keys for a build on its homepage.
+You can provision API keys for a build on its homepage (at the bottom).

 Here's an example request to the API server using curl.
-Pretty simple.
+Pretty easy.

 ```
 curl -v \